aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 - IFA needs to track policy publication
 - A link shortener will help (let's call it **IFA GoodRead**)
 - How will it work?
-    - Staff log into GoodRead admin portal
-    - Take a URL like `https://www.ifa.gov/2023/04/19/request-for-comment-on-new-guidance-for-2023-fiscal-year`
+    - Staff log into GoodRead admin portal and insert a URL like  `https://www.ifa.gov/2023/04/19/request-for-comment-on-new-guidance-for-2023-fiscal-year`
-    - Generate a short link like `https://from.ifa.gov/2023rfc`
+    - The system will generate shortlink like `https://from.ifa.gov/2023rfc`
-    - Share short link with public
-    - Track audience metrics from short link usage
+    - Staff can now **share the shortlink with the public** and get **metrics on the shortlink's usage**

 ---